A veritable cathedral of college basketball

 The Palestra has a capacity of 8,700 but every one of those seats feels like it’s right on top of the court.
 The energy and exuberance of the crowd adds to the experience.
 But that’s to be expected when you’re home to one of the greatest rivalries in college sports, the Big 5.

-Penn, Villanova, Temple, St. Joe’s and LaSalle form the Big 5 — Drexel is a honorary sixth member — and most of the games between the six teams take place on the floor of the Palestra, the groups official home court.
+Penn, Villanova, Temple, St. Joe’s and LaSalle form the Big 5 — Drexel is an honorary sixth member — and most of the games between the six teams take place on the floor of the Palestra, the group’s official home court.

-In 2005, when ESPN.com asked its four college basketball experts for their favorite arenas, The Palestra was at or near the top of each one’s “(external)list:http://sports.espn.go.com/ncb/news/story?id=1974962, with Jay Bilas saying “it is one of the true gems of the sports world, right up there with Wrigley Field.”
+In 2005, when ESPN.com asked its four college basketball experts for their favorite arenas, The Palestra was at or near the top of each one’s list.
+Jay Bilas said “it is one of the true gems of the sports world, right up there with Wrigley Field.”

 University of Pennsylvania grad and former women’s basketball player, Mikaelyn Austin, produced a feature-length documentary about the storied Palestra that has been licensed by ESPN for national broadcast distribution in the summer of 2007.